 Interest rate risk is monitored on a daily basis using basis point value ('DV01') limits, an earnings-at-risk model and a gap analysis, and, on a periodic basis, using scenario analysis.
 Outcomes from positions adopted are analyzed using a profit forecast, interest margin analysis and performance analysis.
-The range of interest rate risk management instruments was revised at the beginning of 2012, prompted in part by the transition in 2011 from IFRS-EU to Dutch GAAP.
-Until 2012, NWB Bank used a (partial) duration analysis to assess its interest rate risk for the total term of its portfolio.
-Partial (duration) analysis is a measure of the fair value of the instrument's sensitivity to non-parallel changes in the yield curve.
-Duration served as a measure for NWB Bank's entire portfolio related to the fair value of equity.
-Effective 2012, the DV01 analysis is used as a measure of total-term interest rate risk, DV01 is an absolute measure derived from duration, indicating the change in price or fair value, expressed in monetary units, of the instrument caused by a one basis point (0.01%) change in the yield curve.
+The DV01 analysis is used as a measure of total-term interest rate risk.
+DV01 is an absolute measure derived from duration, indicating the change in price or fair value, expressed in monetary units, of the instrument caused by a one basis point (0.01%) change in the yield curve.
 NWB Bank's entire portfolio is subject to a DV01 limit.
 NWB Bank's hedge portfolio interest rate sensitivity is managed using a range of DV01 limits for different time intervals, with the aim of mitigating the risk of hedge ineffectiveness.
-At year-end 2013, NWB Bank's entire portfolio was within the DV01 limit set.
-In 2012 and 2013, NWB Bank assessed its short-term interest rate risk by use of the earnings-at-risk measure.
-This is a simulation measure, comparing the expected net interest income or loss for the next twelve months under various interest rate scenarios with the outcome calculated using a base case scenario.
-At year-end 2013, the outcomes for these scenarios were within the limits set.
-NWB Bank's policy is to manage the interest rate risk bank-wide by using interest rate swaps and other derivative instruments for both the asset and the liability side of the balance sheet, in which NWB Bank agrees to exchange, at specified intervals, the difference between fixed and variable interest rates calculated by reference to an agreed-upon notional principal amount.
+At year-end 2014, NWB Bank's entire portfolio was within the DV01 limit set.
+NWB Bank assesses its short-term interest rate risk by use of the earnings-at-risk measure.
+This is a simulation measure, comparing the expected net interest income or loss for the next twelve months under various interest rate scenarios with the limits set.
+NWB Bank's policy is to manage the interest rate risk bank-wide by using interest rate swaps and other derivative instruments for both the asset and the liability side of the balance sheet.
+Under the agreements governing these derivative instruments, NWB Bank agrees to exchange, at specified intervals, the difference between fixed and variable interest rates calculated by reference to an agreed-upon notional amount.

 NWB Bank's liquidity position is monitored daily.
 The aim of liquidity management is to ensure that there are sufficient funds available for NWB Bank to meet not only foreseen, but also unforeseen financial commitments.
 NWB Bank's management is informed daily by means of a liquidity gap analysis, containing differences between the cash flows receivable and payable.
 NWB Bank's liquidity position is subject to a system of limits.
 The framework for liquidity risks was modified in certain respects in 2013, prompted in part by the Basel III liquidity ratios, the LCR and the NSFR, which are prescribed under CRD IV and the CRR.
-At year-end 2013, NWB Bank satisfied the minimum requirements of each of the LCR and the NSFR that took effect on 1 January 2014.
+At year-end 2014, NWB Bank satisfied the minimum requirements of each of the LCR and the NSFR that took effect on 1 January 2014.
+In 2014, as required by DNB, NWB Bank drew up a 'recovery plan' describing its crisis management organization and the recovery measures available to it in a financial crisis.
+NWB Bank's recovery plan was approved by DNB in 2014 and will be tested and updated annually.